Bindi Irwin: 2015–2019: Dancing with the Stars and Crikey! Its the Irwins

-In August 2015, Irwin was announced as a competitor on season 21 of the American reality television series Dancing with the Stars, paired with five-time champion Derek Hough.
-Since Irwin was a minor during the competition, she required special permission by California courts to perform.
-Irwin and Hough were declared the winners of the season on 24 November 2015.
+In August 2015, Irwin was announced as a contestant on twenty-first season of the American reality competition series Dancing with the Stars.
+She was partnered with professional dancer Derek Hough.
+Since Irwin was a minor during the competition, she required special permission from the Los Angeles County Superior Court to perform.
+She also won the inaugural Young Achiever Award at the Queensland Premier's Sustainability Awards while she was competing.